astronomer/apache-airflow-providers-transfers/README.md

 [![CI](https://github.com/astronomer/apache-airflow-provider-transfers/actions/workflows/ci-uto.yaml/badge.svg)](https://github.com/astronomer/apache-airflow-provider-transfers)

-The **Universal Transfer Operator** simplifies how users transfer data from a source to a destination using [Apache Airflow](https://airflow.apache.org/).
+The `UniversalTransferOperator` simplifies how users transfer data from a source to a destination using [Apache Airflow](https://airflow.apache.org/).
 It offers a consistent agnostic interface, improving the users' experience so they do not need to use explicitly specific providers or operators.

 At the moment, it supports transferring data between [file locations](https://github.com/astronomer/apache-airflow-provider-transfers/blob/main/src/universal_transfer_operator/constants.py#L26-L32) and [databases](https://github.com/astronomer/apache-airflow-provider-transfers/blob/main/src/universal_transfer_operator/constants.py#L72-L74) (in both directions) and cross-database transfers.